qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 [Ghost cell](https://docs.rs/ghost-cell/latest/ghost_cell/) and [LCell](https://docs.rs/qcell/latest/qcell/struct.LCell.html) are similar to QCell, but use closure lifetime as owner id.
 They are zero-cost, but more restrictive (owner is tied to closure scope, cannot dynamically create, owner cannot outlive closure).

-Note that `QCell` still suffers from contagious borrow: mutably borrowing one `QCell` under a `QCellOwner`, cannot borrow another `QCell` under the same `QCellOwner`, except when using special multi-borrow like [`rw2`](https://docs.rs/qcell/latest/qcell/struct.QCellOwner.html#method.rw2) .
+Note that `QCell` still suffers from contagious borrow: after mutably borrowing one `QCell` under a `QCellOwner`, you cannot borrow another `QCell` under the same `QCellOwner`, except when using special multi-borrow like [`rw2`](https://docs.rs/qcell/latest/qcell/struct.QCellOwner.html#method.rw2).

 ### Rust lock is not re-entrant